-These contests ‘simply’ ask participants to enter some of their details (name and email, at least) to enter.
+These contests ‘simply’ ask participants for details like name and email to enter.
 The prize can be big or small – and again the timeline can be long or short.
 If you’re looking beyond long-term lead generation to year-round lead generation, I’d recommend looking at some other tactics.
-However, these simple entry contests are a great way to kick-start a campaign that needs more emails on a list or activity/engagement in a burst.
+However, these simple entry contests are a great way to kick-start a campaign that needs more emails on a list or needs activity/engagement in a burst.

 People love to share, and sharing a story is another go-to gamification strategy for our team.
 It works best with highly engaged communities who have a strong emotional connection to the brand.
 That was the case when we first started working with Letchworth State Park for their capital campaign to fund the construction of a Nature Center.

 For this campaign, we developed a “My Letchworth Story” contest to collect and share audience stories and childhood memories of Letchworth State Park.
 It was a wonderful way to engage a passionate audience to spread the news of the capital campaign and to encourage a sense of community.
 A winner was selected to win a stay at the Park’s Glenn Iris Inn.

 Here’s a new buzzword that wasn’t as trendy pre-2020.
 But they did exist!
 Now, of course, people are much more used to the idea of virtual experiences.
 I’ve been hearing about destinations using virtual reality for several years.
 While virtual reality and augmented reality have certainly picked up as our world went virtual, many turned to video and photo resources to create a similar effect.
 Video tours and 360-degree photo technology are now quite prevalent.

 Creating Apps & Games